cea-hpc/modules/doc/source/cookbook/hide-and-forbid-modules.rst

 because such application should not be disclosed or because it requires a license that is paid only by a few users.

-In our example, the ``appB`` application works with token-based licenses.
+In our example, the ``appC`` application works with token-based licenses.
 The only users that can use this software are those that have paid for a license token.
 Other users should not access nor even see the availability of this application.
-Users that have bought a license token are added to the ``appB`` Unix group.
+Users that have bought a license token are added to the ``appC`` Unix group.

 .. code-block:: tcl

     # fully hide and forbid modules unless user owns a license token
-    module-hide --hard --not-group appB appB
+    module-hide --hard --not-group appC appC
     set msg {Access is restricted to owners of license token}
-    module-forbid --not-group appB --message $msg appB
+    module-forbid --not-group appC --message $msg appC

 The above statements have been added in modulepath's :file:`.modulerc` file.
 The :mfcmd:`module-hide --hard<module-hide>` command is used to completely